phiresky/blog/posts/2022/sqlite-zstd.md

       uncompressed: 37291
 ```

+On an SSD with this database, sqlite-zstd can handle 250k SELECTs per seconds. (did I mention SQLite is fast?)

 For my use case and probably many other use cases, you have a "hot set" of data that is queried very often, while the rest stays mostly untouched.
+When fetching sequential data the OS will start prefetching more data and then caching most of it, which is why the performance here is very high. sqlite-zstd reduces the performance a fair bit.
+The dictionary based decompression is faster than without dictionary, probably because there's less data to process.

+Interestingly the performance is still reduced a bit when the storage device is the bottleneck, probably because of the way SQLite (and sqlite-zstd) is fully synchronous.

 ### Selecting data randomly